Maximilien II de Hénin, 5th Count of Bossu: Career

 He was member of the court of Archduke Leopold, governor of the City of Bethune, Belgium, and colonel in the artillery regiment.
 He became a knight of the Golden Fleece in 1628.
 He died in Liedekerke Castle and is buried in the Mausoleum of Boussu.
 On his tomb he is depicted kneeling in front of the Virgin Mary.
 This Renaissance artwork has been placed on the list of major heritage of Wallonia, and is considered one of the finest examples in Belgium.

+He died on 8 December 1625.
+His son-in-law was Irish-born soldier Hugh O'Donnell, 2nd Earl of Tyrconnell, who married his daughter Anna-Margaret in 1632.